cynthialmy/cynthialmy.github.io/_posts/2024-12-17-zoner-data-pipeline.md

 ---

+### **4. Real-Time Recommendations with Redis**

+To deliver sub-second recommendations to users, Zoner will use **Redis** as a caching layer.
+Redis will store pre-aggregated circadian insights, ensuring low-latency access for the app interface.

+**Example Flow:**
+1. New user activity → Kafka → Python processing → Snowflake updates Redis cache.
+2. The app queries Redis for personalized, real-time recommendations.

+---

 ### **5. Scalability and Resilience with Kubernetes**

 All backend components—Kafka brokers, Python consumers, and Redis—will run on **Kubernetes** for scalability, orchestration, and fault tolerance.